jython/devguide/index.rst

 ..
-This file has been modified from the CPython version.
+This file has been extensively modified from the CPython version.
-   Modifications are extensive, and normally this would mean we should write a new file index_jy.rst, but the expectation is that index.rst is the starting point for the documentation.
+   Normally this would mean a new file index_jy.rst, but index.rst is the starting point for the documentation.
-   We therefore keep it as modified, although merging from the CPython devguide is more difficult this way.
+   We therefore keep it as modified, although merging changes from the CPython devguide difficult for this file.

 ========================
 Jython Developer's Guide